 Rev. Rutt holds a Master of Arts in Psychology, Guidance and Counseling and in the early 90s worked as a mental health counselor at Milford Regional Counseling Services and taught for many years in the behavioral science at the University of New Hampshire at Manchester.
 Today, she offers spiritual mentoring, focusing on daily spiritual practice as a means to understand and transform the challenges of human experience.
 As a way of extending service to the community at large, Rev. Rutt founded the Gifts of Grace Foundation which created quilts for local foster care children from 2005 through 2009 and she served as Convener of the Souhegan Valley Interfaith Council from 2004 through 2006 during which she sponsored the To Hear How Others Pray series.
-Rev. Rutt is currently focused on introducing the Seminary program to as many people as possible.
-She is available to travel to your location, offering The Tree of Life Interfaith Seminary program to those interested worldwide.
-Please call 603-546-2320 or email email@example.com for more information.
+Currently, Rev. Rutt is working on her doctorate in the Doctorate of Ministry program at Andover Newton Theological School in Newton, MA."

 Presiding Minister, Rev. Stephanie Rutt, will officiate on the first Sunday of each month from September 2013 through June of 2014 except where indicated below.
 Services are held from 11 - 12 noon.
 Please check back in late August for a complete listing of additional ministers and seminarians who will also be offering services.
 We welcome you!